fxzer/tsdoc/docs/zh/declaration-files/templates/module-function.md

 /*~ This declaration specifies that the function
  *~ is the exported object from the file
  */
-export = Greeter;
+export = MyFunction;

-/*~ This example shows how to have multiple overloads for your function */ declare function Greeter(name: string): Greeter.NamedReturnType;
+/*~ This example shows how to have multiple overloads for your function */ declare function MyFunction(name: string): MyFunction.NamedReturnType;
-declare function Greeter(length: number): Greeter.LengthReturnType;
+declare function MyFunction(length: number): MyFunction.LengthReturnType;

 /*~ If you want to expose types from your module as well, you can *~ place them in this block.
 Often you will want to describe the